 I'm happy to say that the art competition has wrapped up beautifully.
 And that also means: the code phase of the competition has begun!
 Coders, start your engines.

 We got a bunch of really great art entries in this release.
-You can view the list of entries here, or if you'd like to peruse all the files locally (perhaps so you can more easily incorporate them into your game?), you can download an archive of all entries here (1602 downloads) (mirror 1 (1602 downloads), mirror 2 (1602 downloads), mirror 3 (1602 downloads)).
+You can view the list of entries here, or if you'd like to peruse all the files locally (perhaps so you can more easily incorporate them into your game?), you can download an archive of all entries here (mirror 1, mirror 2, mirror 3).

 We hoped to get a lot of entries that managed to match the style but also do interesting, useful, and varied things.
 I'm happy to say that this happened.
 Here's some interesting samples (note this is NOT an indication of quality of entries or pre-judging, but selected as a sample of variety of style) from various entries, showing the massive variety of work we got:

 We got entries that could be useful for different types of game genres, such as this farming set:

 We got entries for different thematic genres (but still generally matching the style!) as this scifi set:

 We got a wide variety of character designs, and even some new animations: